National Parks with Links to Presidential History

-Born in the small rural town in George, President James Earl "Jimmy" Carter, Jr. was heavily influenced by his childhood, where he spent most of his time working and playing with the African American children in his farming community.
+Born in the small rural town in Georgia, President James Earl "Jimmy" Carter, Jr. was heavily influenced by his childhood, where he spent most of his time working and playing with the African American children in his farming community.
 The landscape of Carter's early years, including his boyhood farm, Plains High School, where he and Rosalynn Carter graduated in 1944, and the historic Plains Depot, a freight and passenger depot that served as Carter's presidential campaign headquarters in 1976, are preserved today as Jimmy Carter National Historical Park.

 Dedicating his life to service, Carter served in the Navy before taking over his father's peanut business.
 He and Rosalynn turned Golden Peanut Company into a successful production and processing business, with Rosalynn handling the accounting for the company.
 Elected president in 1976, Carter expanded the National Park System by signing into law the 1980 Alaska National Interest Lands Conservation Act (ANICLA), setting aside 104 million acres of land, ensuring that large portions of the Alaskan wilderness remain undeveloped.
 The beauty of Denali, Glacier Bay, and Katmai, just to name a few, are now protected by the National Park Service thanks to President Carter.

 NPF has supported a variety of projects at this park, including a youth crew to Jimmy Carter National Historical Park and nearby Andersonville National Historic Site to help with ground maintenance and signs in 2019.
 In 2014 and 2015, the Open OutDoors for Kids program helped students learn about butterflies through the park’s Rosalynn Carter Butterfly Trail and other pollinators on a visit to Jimmy Carter’s Boyhood Farm.